pulldown-cmark/pulldown-cmark/guide/src/index.md

 }
 ```

-There are some basic but fully functional examples of the usage of the crate in the
-[`examples`](doc/src/string_to_string/string-to-string.rs.html) directory of this repository.
+More detailed examples can be found in the Rust API docs.

 ## Using Rust idiomatically